rachana-1998/newstart/6. 28-04-22/class.md

 -replace ()Methode does not  change the string it is  called on -replace() method return a new string
-- replace() method only replace the first match
+- replace() method only replace the first match -toUpperCase()
+-toLowerCase()
+-concat()
+-trim()
+-String Padding
+-padStart()
+-padEnd()
+-charAt()
+- All string methods return a new string, they don't modify the original string.
+- String are immutable : String cannot be changed , only replaced